transpect/github-api/README.md

 `username`: name of the user or organization

 `group`: Belongs the username to a regular user or to an organization?
-The following values are permitted: 'users' and 'orgs'
+The following values are permitted: `users` and `orgs`

 ### tr:repo-directory-list